What to Expect When Getting a Sinus Lift

 Whether you wish to consult on a treatment plan including one or more Dental Implants, or if you have contacted us for a second opinion regarding a site you were previously told was unsuitable for an Implant, your dentist will first of all carry out a comprehensive examination of your teeth, gums, and bone to determine whether or not a bone graft will be necessary to restore bone quality and quantity in the area of the space.

 Your dentist will use the clinic’s high-tech 3D CT scanner to assess the density and positioning of your upper jawbone in relation to your sinuses, and the extent of bone that would need to be replaced to ensure a successful implant procedure.
-If a Sinus Lift is revealed to be necessary in advance of further restorative treatment, your dentist will discuss all of your treatment options in depth with you during this consultation, including answering any question you have about Bone Grafting in general, and address any other queries or concerns.
+If a Sinus Lift is revealed to be necessary in advance of further restorative treatment, your dentist will discuss all of your treatment options in depth with you during this consultation, including answering any questions you have about Bone Grafting in general, and address any other queries or concerns.

 At this stage your dentist will be able to provide you with a full treatment plan including the estimated time until completion of not only your Sinus Lift, but also the implant surgery and final restoration, and a detailed and transparent breakdown of all costs involved.